jansoganci/meal.advisor.ios/meal.advisor.ios/docs/architecture/blueprint.md

-# MealAdvisor Pivot Blueprint (iOS‑First, Simplicity‑Driven)
+# MealAdvisor Pivot Blueprint (iPhone-Only, Simplicity‑Driven)

 This is the definitive implementation guide for the 4–6 week pivot to a radically simplified "What should I eat today?" utility.
 It reconciles your draft with insights from Gemini, Perplexity, and OpenAI analyses, applies iOS Human Interface Guidelines, and prioritizes shipping fast with focus.

 ## 1) Strategic Alignment & Corrections

 - Core principle: One-tap decision relief.
 Deliver a great meal suggestion instantly; everything else is secondary.
+- **Platform**: iPhone only.
+Native iOS app with SwiftUI.
+No Android, no cross-platform.
+Focus 100% on iOS quality and Apple ecosystem integration.
 - Rebuild vs refactor: Research favors a focused rebuild of the front-end shell to avoid legacy complexity (Gemini, Perplexity).
 Recommended: create a new native iOS app with SwiftUI that reuses Supabase and existing auth; keep v1.0.9 code archived.
 If time-constrained, run the new flow behind a feature flag while leaving old routes unreachable.
 - Recipe access: Keep "See Recipe" free (Gemini).
 Gating recipes harms adoption.
 Make Favorites and Unlimited Swaps the first premium levers.
 - Weekly planning: Do not repurpose the old planner.
 If needed later, add a simple read‑only "Weekly View" after retention wins (Gemini) — not a full planner.
-- Photo input: Defer to Phase 2.
-It adds latency/cognitive load (Perplexity suggests it as core; we move it to experiment later to protect TTFV).
+- **Photo input**: NOT IMPLEMENTED.
+"What's in my fridge?" feature is explicitly excluded from roadmap.
+Adds complexity, latency, and cognitive load with questionable value.
 - Multi‑language: Keep existing translations if already stable; freeze expansion for V1.
-Don’t let localization delay the pivot.
+Don't let localization delay the pivot.
 Prioritize English polish + iOS HIG.

 ## 2) Product Definition (iOS‑First)